wigge206/RNA-isoforms-chek2/README.md

 For Hadley,only 39 (23%) *CHEK2* isoforms have less than 10 reads when summing the reads across each sample (total summed reads = 364,115).
 Similar to Jessie's the vast majority of reads map to a few isoforms, in Hadley's data 99% of summed reads (summed across samples) map to just 7 isoforms.
 Three of which were know isoforms: ENST00000382580, ENST00000404276 and ENST00000425190 - note these are all smaller isoforms.

 ### Read coverage
 As FLAIR has no *CHEK2* isoforms that map to exon 1 for Hadley's data, it is worth looking at the coverage of reads across *CHEK2*.
-Hadley's primers do map to exon 1 and 15 [see discussion around PCR design](#tab:primer) therefore either the primers I found are wrong or something odd has gone on.
-To do this the alignments from `minimap2` were convert to bedgraph files and an R script was used to visualise these region ([See coverage figure](#fig:CHEK2covarge)).
+Originally I assumed Hadley's sequencing data came from the primers that map to exon 1 and 15.
+However, sometime later I found a second set of *CHEK2* primers ([see discussion around PCR design](#tab:primer)).
+To look at coverage the alignments from `minimap2` were convert to bedgraph files and an R script was used to visualise these region ([See coverage figure](#fig:CHEK2covarge)).
+> There is a new package ggcoverage which could be worth exploring for this.

 ```bash
 ## Extract reads overlapping the CHEK2 region chr22:28687743-28742422